SlideRuleEarth/sliderule/plugins/icesat2/icesat2.md

 ## IV.
 Notes

-1. To use the MPI_ICESat2_ATL03.py script provided at https://github.com/tsutterley/read-ICESat-2/blob/master/scripts/MPI_ICESat2_ATL03.py, the following steps must be taken to updated your python environment (using the Anaconda distribution):
+1. To use the MPI_ICESat2_ATL03.py script provided at https://github.com/tsutterley/read-ICESat-2/blob/master/scripts/MPI_ICESat2_ATL03.py, the following steps must be taken to update your python environment (using the Anaconda distribution):
     * export PYTHONPATH={path/to/read-ICESat-2}:$PYTHONPATH
     * conda install -c conda-forge "h5py>=2.9=mpi*"
     * conda install scipy